KissAndRunTEB/MadGainsEsportManager/README.md

 ## Description

-Mad Gains (C#, .NET, WPF, threads, libraries for scraping) is Esport Manager (currently setup for game Gwent), that allows tracking match results for players, and decks.
-It scraps website to get current results of team players.
+Mad Gains Esport Manager (C#, .NET, WPF, threads, libraries for scraping) allows tracking match results for players and decks.
+It scraps the website to get the current results of team players (currently set up for the game Gwent).

 ## Features